 A total of 199 projects, amounting to more than \$30 million, have been awarded by the Board since 2011.
 Of the 199 projects, construction on 171 projects have been completed, 17 are in various stages of implementation, and 11 have been cancelled by the awarded agency.
-On March 14, 2022, the Board approved the release of the 12th Tier 1 call for \$3 million; applications are due on June 15, 2022.
+On March 14, 2022, the Board approved the release of the 12th Tier 1 call for approximately \$3 million.
+Applications were due on June 16, 2022, and programming recommendations are anticipated to be presented to the Board in October 2022.
 Staff estimates that over 45.3 million gallons of trash have been captured as a result of the installation of Tier 1 devices since the inception of the Tier 1 Program in 2011.
 This is equivalent to filling nearly 105 football fields with one foot deep of trash.
 Over time, the volume of trash captured is expected to increase.